 Quick links to our selection of fox quotes:

-Red foxes may be a well-known species, but due to their diversity and adaptability, some foxes live in cold regions, like the Arctic fox, and in arid deserts, like the Fennec fox.
+Red foxes may be a well-known fox species, but due to their diversity and adaptability, some foxes live in cold regions, like the Arctic fox, and in arid deserts, like the Fennec fox.

 Fun fact: Zorro is the Spanish name for the South American fox, which features in our list of animals that with Z.